hilarych/seisproc/README.md

 1. Be able to do quick data analysis and visualization.
 2. Have templates of frequenctly used routines for new projects.

-The codes in this repository are still in experiment and proliminary stage.
+The codes in this repository are still in experiment and preliminary stage.
 Scripts are subject to change.

 @ Hilary Chang ([hilarych@mit.edu](mailto:hilarych@mit.edu))